 - Suggestion by Heather from Trimm Travels.

 The Grand Canyon is one of the most-visited national parks and is known for being super-crowded at most any given time of the year.
 However, I discovered that in December, there are no crowds.
 This isn’t an exaggeration.
 I visited Grand Canyon in December twice and every time, I couldn’t believe how few people we saw at the popular South Rim.

 Not sharing the Grand Canyon with thousands of people provides uninterrupted views of one of America’s most iconic attractions.
-The silence allows for peaceful and meaningful thoughts which make for quite the emotional impact.
+The silence allows for peaceful and meaningful thoughts which make for quite an emotional impact.
 And there is no fighting for the best photo spots.

 Good to know: South Rim is open the whole year.
 Here you can find our suggested itinerary on the best things to at the South Rim of Grand Canyon in one day.
 Also the West Rim’s Skywalk is open year-round, but please take note of its shortened hours from October to April.

-Now to be fair, there are a few cons of visiting Grand Canyon in winter.
+Now to be fair, there are a few cons to visiting Grand Canyon in winter.
 The North Rim is closed during winter and the weather is fairly chilly warranting the need for warmer clothing.

-However, with average temperatures in December ranging from 40-60°F (5-15°C), you never really know how wintery it will be.
+However, with average daytime temperatures in December ranging from 40-60°F (5-15°C), you never really know how wintery it will be.
 On my first visit in December, I only needed a sweatshirt.
-However, on my second trip, I needed a coat.
+But on my second trip, I needed a coat.
 Neither time, though, was so cold I couldn’t enjoy myself.

 For those who love nature and don’t mind potentially colder weather, this is the perfect time to visit!
 If you avoid the Christmas period, its’ really quiet, and Grand Canyon accommodation is quite a lot cheaper than in other months.
 Also, because it’s the holiday season, the hotels and lodges in the nearby towns are beautifully decorated.
 All this makes Grand Canyon a perfect winter getaway!